-- All copper cathode stock, both in its finished state, as ore and any product still undergoing processing; - The naming of investment fund as the beneficiary of insurance proceeds from any theft of copper cathodes; - The naming of investment fund as the main beneficiary of risk for the transport of copper cathodes; and,

-• First priority interest over certain assets including plant and machinery.
+- All copper cathode stock, both in its finished state, as ore and any product still undergoing processing; - The naming of investment fund as the beneficiary of insurance proceeds from any theft of copper cathodes; - The naming of investment fund as the main beneficiary of risk for the transport of copper cathodes; and, - First priority interest over certain assets including plant and machinery.

-The guarantee together with the line of credit were extended to September 30, 2019.
+The guarantee together with the line of credit were expanded to \$20 million in late September 2019 and further extended until November 30, 2019.
 There are no other restrictions or externally imposed capital requirements of the Company.

-The Company entered into certain commitments as at June 30, 2019 to (i) purchase property, plant and equipment amounting to \$4.4 million and (ii) mining operating supplies amounting to \$5.9 million.
+MTV entered into certain commitments as at September 30, 2019 to (i) purchase property, plant and equipment amounting to \$2.8 million and (ii) mining operating supplies amounting to \$3.7 million.